jsidrach/NetWatcher/README.md

 Bugs and feature requests
 ----
-New features can be requested opening a GitHub Issue.
-If you have found a bug and you have a *tested* fix for it, feel encouraged to submit a pull request.
+No new features are going to be added (project has finished).
+However, if you have found a bug and you have a *tested* fix for it, feel encouraged to submit a pull request.